Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_85_nohf.md

 ### Details of Equity Shares Locked-in for six months

 Other than the Equity Shares locked-in as Promoter' Contribution for a period of 3 years as stated in the table above, the entire pre-Issue capital of the Company, including the excess of minimum Promoter' Contribution, as per Regulation 238 & 239 of the SEBI (ICDR) Regulations, shall be locked in for a period of 1 year from the date of Allotment of Equity Shares in the Issue.
-Such lock - in of the Equity Shares would be created as per the bye laws of the Depositories.
+Such lock-in of the Equity Shares would be created as per the bye laws of the Depositories.

 ### Inscription or recording of non-transferability